-Like most natural landmarks in Australia, they have a significant cultural site for Aboriginals.
+Like many natural landmarks in Australia, they have a significant cultural meaning for Aboriginals.
 Note the access is prohibited, you won’t be able to see them closer without a special authorisation.

 Protesters Falls is a short detour from the road that connects Nimbin to the coast, but it’s worth the drive.
 The 15-minute walk is lovely and the falls looked fantastic.
 Read more about Protesters Falls here.

 There are other walks to do in the Nightcap National Park if you want to spend more time there.
 Click here for more ideas.

 Minyon Falls are the most famous falls in the region.
 The lookout is less than one hour away from Byron Bay.
 You can view the top of the falls from a lookout near the car park, or hike for about four hours through the forest to reach the pool at the base for a refreshing swim.
 Click here for more information and photos.

 Things to do in Nimbin region: Spot a platypus

 Platypus are hard to spot in the wild but there are places where you’ll have greater chances than others.
 Rocky Dam Creek has a platypus viewing platform so it is promising.
 Never get your expectations too high when you go for platypus spotting.
 Patience is part of the game.